A Living Books History curriculum comes alive because you walk the streets with the Reformers and sit in the studio of the Renaissance artists!

 Wonderful titles here focus on the great reformers: Ink on his Fingers; The Beggars Bible; The Man who Laid the Egg; Rivers of Grace; The Queen's Smuggler and more.

-I have not seen both of these sets below, but they contain Hillyer's book, A Child's History of Art.
-We have enjoyed Hillyer's The Child's History of the World and if you like his conversational style, you would also like these.
+We have enjoyed Hillyer's The Child's History of the World and if you like his conversational style, you would also like Hillyer's book on Architecture.
 It includes photographs and a lesson manual.

 The accompanying Art Card Portfolio features full-color photographs of many famous buildings.
 The lesson manual includes instructions for the teacher with objectives, an introduction, application questions, art card connections, and activities; an answer key is also included.
 7th Grade.